 - a.
 Eligibility: - (1)The experimental work must pertain directly to problems in forensic or analytical toxicology. - (2)Non-members of the AAFS and foreign students are eligible, providing the applicant is a student attending a university recognized in the United States and that the mentor is a Member or Fellow of the Toxicology Section. - b.
 In addition to all documentation stated in Section V, the nomination must include: - (1)An outline of the research proposal, including the purpose of the work, experimental protocols, literature citations, and financial needs. - (2)A biographical outline of the student including academic and any other achievements relevant to the field of forensic toxicology. - (3)A letter of endorsement from the student's mentor, who must be an AAFS Member or Fellow. - J. Best Poster Award-The goal of this award is to encourage students and lessexperienced toxicologists to become members of the American Academy of Forensic Sciences and to participate in the AAFS Annual Conference. - a.
-Eligibility for Award: - (1)Membership (at any level) in the Toxicology Section of the AAFS is required.
-If the presenting author is not a member at the time of abstract submission, a membership application must be submitted along with the abstract. - (2)The presenting author must be a student or have worked in the field of forensic toxicology for no more than five (5) years at the time of submission. - (3)The abstract must be submitted on the official AAFS form by the official deadline.
-Acceptance of the abstract will be determined by the Toxicology Section Program Chair. - (4)The presenting author must notify the Toxicology Section Program Chair that they would like their presentation considered for the award.
-The program chair will provide the Awards and Scholarship Committee Chair with the list of applicants for the award and the committee chair will determine applicant eligibility for the award. - (5)The presenting author must present the poster at the AAFS Annual Conference.
+Eligibility for Award: - (1) Membership (at any level) in the Toxicology Section of the AAFS is required of the presenting author or at least one of the co-authors.
+If the presenting author is not a member at the time of abstract submission, a membership application for the presenting author must be submitted along with the abstract. - (2) The presenting author must be a student or have worked in the field of forensic toxicology for no more than ten (10) years at the time of submission. - (3) The abstract must be submitted by the official deadline.
+Acceptance of the abstract will be determined by the Toxicology Section Program Chair. - (4) The AAFS staff will provide the Awards and Scholarship Committee Chair with the list of applicants eligible for the award and the committee chair will determine the recipient of the award. - (5) The presenting author must present the poster at the AAFS Annual Conference.

-- (6)Research projects funded by the award sponsor(s) and current full- time employees of the award sponsor(s) are not eligible for this award. - b.
-Judging Criteria - (1)The judges will be the three (3) members of the Awards and Scholarship Committee in their third and final year of service.
+- (6) Research projects funded by the award sponsor(s) and current full- time employees of the award sponsor(s) are not eligible for this award. - b.
+Judging Criteria - (1) The judges will be the three (3) members of the Awards and Scholarship Committee in their third and final year of service.
 If these committee members are not present at the conference, the committee chair will assign judges starting with committee members present at the conference who have served the most time on the Awards and Scholarship Committee.
-A judge who comes from the same institution as any of the submitting authors will be excluded from the panel of judges. - (2) A judging form will be distributed to the judges for each contestant by the chair of the Awards and Scholarship Committee. - (3) The judges must clearly identify themselves to the contestants during the judging process. - (4)Criteria for judging the award will include (Scale of 1-5 for each category): - 1.
+A judge who comes from the same institution as any of the submitting authors will be excluded from the panel of judges. - (2) A judging form will be distributed to the judges for each contestant by the chair of the Awards and Scholarship Committee. - (3) The judges must clearly identify themselves to the contestants during the judging process. - (4) Criteria for judging the award will include (Scale of 1-5 for each category): - 1.
 Overall quality and content of the poster presentation.
 Organization and format, including a clear statement of hypothesis. - 2.
 Appearance of the poster (use of tables, graphs, etc. for a clear presentation). - 3.
 Ability of presenting author to answer questions about the research. - 4.
 Relevance to the field of forensic toxicology. - (5) The winner will be the author with the most points awarded from all three (3) judges combined.
 In the event of a tie, the judges will confer and make a final decision between the tied authors. - c.
 Award Recipient: